 Apparently, recent studies have shown that wearing shoes or a hat at home, can make you feel work-ready.
 It tricks your mind into thinking you should not be relaxing at this time even though you are working from home.
 Give it a try!

-If you’re one of those few lucky people that your work sends food even at home, this one is not for you, and we envy you.
+If you’re one of those few lucky people whose work sends food even at home, this one is not for you, and we envy you.

 If you’re like the rest of us, you end up scouring your fridge long after lunchtime and end up eating snacks or ordering in instead of having a proper home-cooked meal.